For over 20 years, FEEF has provided the chance for Fairhope children to go beyond the basics in education.

 A colorful mural in downtown Fairhope celebrates FEEF and its contributions to public education in Fairhope.
 A seahorse sculpture and plaque on the bluff overlooking Mobile Bay recognize the donors who have made significant contributions to FEEF and our schools.
 Both of these creations were made possible through a development grant to be used solely for promotion of FEEF and its generous donors.
 Artist Ameríca Jones recently restored the mural through a collaborative enrichment program with FEEF and Fairhope High School art students.

-Currently, FEEF has one full time staff member and an all volunteer board of directors.
+Currently, FEEF has one full time, one part-time staff member, and an all volunteer board of directors.
 As FEEF’s founders did years ago, board members passionately believe strong schools reflect a strong community.
 The Board of Directors gives generously of their time and money to support the foundation.
 Additionally, members of the community serve on the organization’s Advisory Council and dozens of volunteers serve on FEEF’s two signature fundraisers annually.